SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Database - Add the extensions.md

 ### Firebase Realtime Database

-The only required additional ANE is the Auth ANE located in this repository:
+The only required additional ANE is the Database ANE located in this repository:

 - `com.distriqt.firebase.Database` : https://github.com/distriqt/ANE-Firebase